 You may have heard that one of the downsides of running your own limited company is the ‘hassle’ you will have to take on as a company director – dealing with the tax authorities, Companies House, and so on.

-It’s true that all company directors do take on a number of responsibilities after incorporation.
+It’s true that all company directors take on several responsibilities after incorporation.

 As a company director, you might decide to do your own accounts.
-But, in reality, these tax and statutory obligations can easily be managed by a specialist accountant.
+But, in reality, a specialist accountant can easily manage these tax and statutory obligations.
 For a reasonable fee.

-The number of specialist accountancy firms targeting the contractor marketplace has grown at an astonishing rate over the past 10 or so years.
+The number of specialist accountancy firms targeting the contractor marketplace has grown at an astonishing rate over the past twenty years.

-The contracting industry is a lucrative one, and contractor clients tend to have very simple accounting needs.
+The contracting industry is lucrative, and contractor clients tend to have very simple accounting needs.

 So it is unsurprising to see so many firms vying for business, especially given the cost-savings online accounting software adds to the mix.